 Vendaerosians are no different than any other society when it comes to enjoying their holidays and celebrations.
 The following are a list of holidays and celebrations that are important to the people of Vendaeros:

-Host Day – a celebration of all military victories and those who have served in the military.
+Host Day – A celebration of all military victories and those who have served in the military, this celebration takes place in the season of SunDance.

-Day of Her Grace – this is a tribute to the celestial nature of Astra and its amazing works.
+Day of Her Grace – The second large food and wine festival of the year in SoulFall, this is a tribute to the celestial nature of Astra and its amazing works.
 Many dress in simple clothing of all white and make a trip to the Shrine or other places of Astral significance.
 This is the one time of year the Luminous Maiden leaves the Luminex and travels to the Grand Luminarum in Lyonouse.

-Lambenalia – Winter Solstice- It is the time when snow is on the ground and at that time of the year presents are given and friends and family gather together for feasting and fellowship.
+Lambenalia – During MoonSleep, it is the time when snow is on the ground and at that time of the year presents are given and friends and family gather together for feasting and fellowship.

-Sowing Day – It is the time for spring harvest.
+Sowing Day – The first food and wine festival of the year, this is the time for the harvest of LifeSpring, where those plants mature that grow best through MoonSleep.
+It is also time for planting of the new vegetation that will be harvested during SoulFall.
 All members of all social castes participate in this festival and in the actual planting prior to it for the good of the culture.
 This ends with large tables placed in the main town area where everyone contributes and music and dancing is enjoyed by all.

 The governing of the Dominion of Vendaeros is the province of the House of Lords, an august body made up of patriarchs from the noble families of Vendaeros.
 These Lords make policy and decide the laws of Vendaeros.
 Once there was an Emperor of Vendaeros, though he was lost in the war with Velkaria and has never been replaced.
 Now, the Lord High Protector is considered the “ruler” of Vendaeros, though this is an elected position by the House of Lords, in charge of carrying out the edicts of the House of Lords with limited veto power as well.
 Seats in the House of Lords are hereditary and it is up to the individual families as to who will hold the seats.
 Over the years, as other Eyots came under Vendaeros rule, more seats were added for those who were considered nobility on their respective Eyots.
 The nobility structure has Eyots split into Counties and within those Counties are Baronies.
 Most Eyots will only have one Count in charge of it and some are only the size of a barony, however the larger ones like Hule and Relos have several Counts and they answer to a Duke.
 The Duke of Hule is also the Lord High Protector.